zulip/zulip/templates/zerver/help/start-a-call.md

 {tab|bigbluebutton}

 Using Big Blue Button as a video chat provider is currently only possible on self-hosted Zulip installations.

-For specifics on configuring Big Blue Button on a self hosted installation see [here][big-blue-button-configuration].
+See the [detailed configuration instructions][big-blue-button-configuration].

 {tab|zoom}